Islam in France: Estimations based on declaration

 Surveys from INED and the INSEE in October 2010 concluded that France has 2.1 million "declared Muslims".

+Based on 2023 research in 2019-2020, Muslims made up 10% of the French adult population, according to INSEE.

 Estimations based on people's geographic origin

+In 1960, there was approximately 400,000 Muslims in France, corresponding to 0.9% of the population at the time.
+In 1975, the estimated number of Muslims was above 1 million.

-According to the French Government, which does not have the right to ask direct questions about religion and uses a criterion of people's geographic origin as a basis for calculation, there were between 5 and 6 million Muslims in metropolitan France in 2010.
+According to the French Government, which does not have the right to ask direct questions about religion and uses a criterion of people's geographic origin as a basis for calculation, there were between 3 and 3.2 million Muslims in metropolitan France in 2010.
+Thirteen years later, the proportion of Muslims in France rose to 10%, according to INSEE.

 The government counted all those people in France who migrated from countries with a dominant Muslim population, or whose parents did.

 The United States Department of State placed it at roughly 10%, while two 2007 polls estimated it at about 3% of the total population.
 The CIA World Factbook places it at 7–9%.

 A Pew Forum study, published in January 2011, estimated 4.7 million Muslims in France in 2010 (and forecasted 6.9 million in 2030).